kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Is it possible [I'm being filmed also](#hotel-room-selfie-pic)?
 - I believe now, at the time of writing, that I am communicating directly with Hazel Smith via the [Matthew account](#chat-with-the-american-matthew).
 - I visit a friend in Madrid and tell her everything that's been going on.
-- I tell her I'm communicating with the trumpet teacher via X DMs, that I'm convinced I have a boyfriend, or soon will have one.
+- I tell her I'm communicating with the trumpet teacher via X DMs, that I have a boyfriend or soon will have one.
-- I ask her about Spanish men, what they're like, what a Spanish music teacher might be like, etc.
+- I ask her about Spanish men, what they're like, what a Spanish music teacher might be like, that sort of thing.
 - Looking back, I see that everything I'm thinking about this man has zero basis in reality.
 - We have lunch and go to the cinema.
 - On the way back to my hotel I start to feel extremely unwell.